cheema14/SkyviewsClub/README.md

 # Skyviews Club
 <p>This project focuses on providing digital solutions for management of multiple modules.
-The project covers member expenses of all types like sports billings, restaurant orders, memberhsip charges, monthly charges, arrears, credit etc.</p>
+The project covers member expenses of all types like sports billings, restaurant orders, memberhship charges, monthly charges, arrears, credit etc.</p>

 <p>There are multiple modules.
 They are mentioned below:</p>
 1. Members